cynthetic-boop/message-harvester/README.md

 Things I may add in the future:
 - Multiple users downloading (would very likely be ratelimited)
+- Improve consistency of the bot's outputs, and make it a litte more human readable
 - Better options for formatting the output to your liking
 - More verbose outputs in the terminal, optional changes
 - Is CLI possible?
 (I don't think it is)